PeterDieter/Online_Assignment_In_Instant_Delivery/README.md

-# Optimal Service Area Sizing for Ultra-Fast Delivery Services
+# Spatio-temporal Credit Assignment in Reinforcement Learning for Ultra-Fast Delivery Services

 Data is prepared in Python and an instance is then passed to C++.
 The raw and processed data is contained in folder [data](data).
 All code related to preprocessing data (including Isochrone API and DistanceMatrix API) and creating code to create instances is contained in [dataCode](dataCode).